Are Investors Undervaluing These Finance Stocks Right Now?

 On top of the Zacks Rank, investors can also look at our innovative Style Scores system to find stocks with specific traits.
 For example, value investors will want to focus on the "Value" category.
 Stocks with high Zacks Ranks and "A" grades for Value will be some of the highest-quality value stocks on the market today.

-Silvercrest Asset Management Group (SAMG) is a stock many investors are watching right now.
-SAMG is currently sporting a Zacks Rank of #2 (Buy), as well as an A grade for Value.
-The stock is trading with a P/E ratio of 10.13, which compares to its industry's average of 13.67.
-Over the past 52 weeks, SAMG's Forward P/E has been as high as 10.18 and as low as 7.90, with a median of 8.78.
+One stock to keep an eye on is Atlas (ATCO).
+ATCO is currently sporting a Zacks Rank of #1 (Strong Buy), as well as an A grade for Value.
+The stock is trading with a P/E ratio of 8.18, which compares to its industry's average of 13.72.
+ATCO's Forward P/E has been as high as 12.69 and as low as 7.18, with a median of 10.10, all within the past year.

+We also note that ATCO holds a PEG ratio of 0.29.
+This popular figure is similar to the widely-used P/E ratio, but the PEG ratio also considers a company's expected EPS growth rate.
+ATCO's PEG compares to its industry's average PEG of 0.74.
+ATCO's PEG has been as high as 0.92 and as low as 0.26, with a median of 0.67, all within the past year.

-Another valuation metric that we should highlight is SAMG's P/B ratio of 2.25.
-The P/B is a method of comparing a stock's market value to its book value, which is defined as total assets minus total liabilities.
-This stock's P/B looks solid versus its industry's average P/B of 2.85.
-Over the past year, SAMG's P/B has been as high as 2.38 and as low as 1.85, with a median of 2.11.
+Investors should also recognize that ATCO has a P/B ratio of 1.02.
+Investors use the P/B ratio to look at a stock's market value versus its book value, which is defined as total assets minus total liabilities.
+This stock's P/B looks attractive against its industry's average P/B of 2.88.
+ATCO's P/B has been as high as 1.12 and as low as 0.74, with a median of 0.95, over the past year.

 Value investors also use the P/S ratio.
 The P/S ratio is is calculated as price divided by sales.
-This is a prefered metric because revenue can't really be manipulated, so sales are often a truer performance indicator.
-SAMG has a P/S ratio of 1.95.
-This compares to its industry's average P/S of 3.02.
+This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
+ATCO has a P/S ratio of 2.24.
+This compares to its industry's average P/S of 3.05.

-Finally, our model also underscores that SAMG has a P/CF ratio of 10.76.
-This metric focuses on a firm's operating cash flow and is often used to find stocks that are undervalued based on the strength of their cash outlook.
-This stock's P/CF looks attractive against its industry's average P/CF of 14.29.
-Over the past 52 weeks, SAMG's P/CF has been as high as 15.35 and as low as 9.20, with a median of 10.61.
+Finally, investors will want to recognize that ATCO has a P/CF ratio of 7.11.
+This figure highlights a company's operating cash flow and can be used to find firms that are undervalued when considering their impressive cash outlook.
+This stock's P/CF looks attractive against its industry's average P/CF of 14.43.
+Over the past 52 weeks, ATCO's P/CF has been as high as 7.76 and as low as 4.71, with a median of 5.93.

-If you're looking for another solid Financial - Investment Management value stock, take a look at Victory Capital Holdings (VCTR).
-VCTR is a # 2 (Buy) stock with a Value score of A.
+Another great Financial - Investment Management stock you could consider is Invesco (IVZ), which is a # 2 (Buy) stock with a Value Score of A.

-Shares of Victory Capital Holdings are currently trading at a forward earnings multiple of 7.33 and a PEG ratio of 0.74 compared to its industry's P/E and PEG ratios of 13.67 and 0.69, respectively.
+Shares of Invesco currently holds a Forward P/E ratio of 8.04, and its PEG ratio is 0.60.
+In comparison, its industry sports average P/E and PEG ratios of 13.72 and 0.74.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report